The Action Gap

 One pattern keeps repeating.

 Consulting showed that frontline teams are rarely set up to thrive.
 My first job on the shop floor just meant I recognised it immediately.
-A new hire can take seven months to reach full productivity and costs far more than their salary on the way.
-Over a typical three‑year stint, a disengaged worker quietly burns through hundreds of hours in errors, downtime, and disconnection, before you pay a hefty slice of their salary to replace them.
+A new hire can take seven months to reach full productivity and cost far more than their salary on the way.
+Over a typical three-year stint, a disengaged worker quietly burns through hundreds of hours in errors, downtime, and disconnection, before you pay a hefty slice of their salary to replace them.
 Recruit, onboard, repeat.

-If you want to turn strategy into what people actually do, you have to change the way they work.
+Multiply that across a whole workforce and it stops being a rounding error.
+If you want to turn strategy into what people actually do, you have to change the way they work, but most importantly create the conditions for this shift.

 What are we trying to achieve this year?